 Kenny Barclay Transport Books Published by Amberley Publishing

-During 2017 and 2018 I had a number of transport books published by Amberley Publishing.
+Between 2017 and 2019 I had a number of transport books published by Amberley Publishing.
 Two of the titles cover British Rail in the 1980s and 1990s.
 The other titles cover buses during the deregulation years in Scotland, and Restoring a Bus, published in July 2018.

 The books are available from the usual retailers, but can also be ordered directly from myself at a competitive price.